About Pellegrino Artusi

 You may ask who is Pellegrino Artusi?

-Published in 1891 at the author’s expense, its success was as unthinkable as it was overwhelming.
-During the following 20 years, the author himself worked on 15 editions and the “Artusi” (by then simply called by the author’s name) became one of Italy’s best read books.
+The book’s success was as unthinkable as it was overwhelming.
+During the following 20 years, the author himself worked on 15 editions, adding recipes submitted by families throughout Italy.
+The “Artusi” (by then simply called by the author’s name) became one of Italy’s best read books.
+It remains a bestseller today!

 The last edition of the manual, a true watershed in modern gastronomic culture, collects together 790 recipes (each recipe has a number, from 1 to 790) and still today counts a large number of editions and enjoys widespread circulation.
-The approach is that of a teaching manual (“I practise using this manual,” wrote Artusi, “one simply needs to know how to hold a ladle”), and recipes include considerations and short stories which make Artusi’s manual a masterpiece of wit and wisdom.
+The approach is that of a teaching manual (“I practice using this manual,” wrote Artusi, “one simply needs to know how to hold a ladle”), and recipes include considerations and short stories which make Artusi’s manual a masterpiece of wit and wisdom.
 Artusi’s book has been translated into English, French, German, Dutch, Spanish, Portuguese, Russian and Polish (Japanese 2020).

 TIMELESS Cooking Tips from Pellegrino Artusi